BOLIVIA

 spot

-A natural valley with a mysterious shape.
-It is located about 10 kilometers from the city of La Paz.
-The unique shape of the valley was formed over many years by the transformation of clayey soil.
+A natural valley with mysterious formations.
+It is located about 10 kilometers from downtown La Paz.
+The unique shapes of the valley have been formed over many years as the clay-rich soil gradually changed.

 Show more